In 2019, the bank regulator, the FCA, announced new rules about overdraft charges. It called these:

 Overdrafts are a very hard type of debt to get rid of.
-Unlike a credit card, which you can just cut up and concentrate on paying off, the fact you have credits and debits arriving all the time can make it hard to reduce the overdraft usage by a bit each month.
+Unlike a credit card, which you can stop using, the fact you have credits and debits arriving all the time can make it hard to reduce overdraft usage by a bit each month.

-For many people with a poor credit record and a large overdraft, a good way forward is to get a new basic bank account, switch to that for you main banking and just see your old bank account as a debt to be repaid.
+For many people with a poor credit record and a large overdraft, one practical way forward is to get a new basic bank account, switch to that for your main banking and just see your old bank account as a debt to be repaid.